OscarSaharoy/gooey/README.md

 The gooey script contains thorough commentary as well as a test script which is invoked when gooey.py is executed as the main program.

 ![alt text](https://user-images.githubusercontent.com/29902113/27931805-67d583b0-6293-11e7-962a-18d32dc82be8.png)
+Above: an application using gooey, showing the new palette as well as the Graph widget.